-How long will it take to complete the ARCE application?
-Previous fellows have indicated that they set aside 6-8 hours over the span of a week or two to complete the application, not including time for editing and revisions.
+Previous applicants have indicated that they set aside 6-8 hours over the span of a week or two to complete the application, not including time for editing and revisions.
 Reference letters must be requested by January 15, so don’t wait to fill out the application and request the referral letters.

 Click on these Tips for Filling out the MOHE forms for assistance in this task.

 Planning ahead is the best strategy to ensure that your referrals have enough time to write a letter of recommendation.
-If an emergency arises for one of your referrals and s/he can’t make the deadline, contact: email@example.com immediately and before the submission deadline.
+If an emergency arises for one of your referrers and they can’t make the deadline, contact: email@example.com immediately and before the submission deadline.

-Who can I contact if I have questions about my topic or technical problems filling out the application?
-If you have any questions about the application process, your topic, or technical issues, please contact: email@example.com.
+Who can I contact if I have questions about my topic or technical problems filling out the online application?

 The ARCE Fellowship Experience

 Most fellows find an apartment before the end of their first week in Cairo; others at the end of their first day.
 Cairo Scholars is a favored site for finding roommates.
 Some fellows also rent long-term using Airbnb or by contacting local rental agents.
 It should be noted that ARCE has no official ties to any of these platforms or agencies, and that fellows are expected to select and arrange their accommodation independently.

-What do fellows do when they aren’t chasing down their research?
-Cairo has a thriving music, art and café scene that many fellows seek out after their work hours.
+With pandemic restrictions lifted, nightlife in Cairo has resumed.
+There is a thriving music, art, and café scene that many fellows seek out after work hours.
 Local neighborhood gyms and wellness centers are also very common.
-The Red Sea and Alexandria are just a few hours from Cairo and offer a chance to leave the city behind and enjoy a change of scenery for a weekend or more.
+The Red Sea and Alexandria are just a few hours from Cairo and offer a chance to leave the city and enjoy a change of scenery for a weekend or more.
 And then of course there are Egypt’s incredible monuments and heritage sites to visit!

-I have a pretty structured exercise routine.
-How will I keep this up?
-There are local neighborhood gyms and international gym chains located across Cairo.
-Swimmers can also purchase pool memberships at major international hotels.
+Good luck!
+Running outdoors is challenging.
+Many neighborhoods have local gyms, sometimes segregated by gender, that are affordable.
+There are also international chains located across Cairo, like Gold’s Gym.
+Swimmers can purchase pool memberships at major international hotels.
 Other groups that fellows commonly join include the Maadi Runners, Cairo Runners and Cairo Cyclists Club.

 Absolutely.
-Fellows may travel to other urban centers by train, private driver or air for several days or weeks at a time.
-ARCE assists fellows in organizing these visits.
+Fellows may travel to other urban centers by train, private driver, or air for several days or weeks at a time.
+If requested, ARCE will assist fellows in organizing these visits.

 ARCE staff will help you to organize this.
 If we don’t have contacts in the area you are visiting, we will consult one of our Research Supporting Member (RSM) expeditions to help identify local contacts.
 Additionally, we will refer you to the local Ministry of Antiquities inspectorate.

 In addition to financial support, ARCE staff is always available to advise and guide you in your research and in navigating the ins and outs of life in Egypt.
 ARCE provides personal introductions, letters of introduction, recommendations about how to pace or plan your research, where to get mobile and Internet services, apartment hunting tips, information on doctors and hospitals, and pretty much any other information you might need while living and researching in Egypt.
-In addition, the fellows’ cohort meets on a monthly basis to discuss research challenges and successes.
+In addition, the fellows’ cohort meets monthly to discuss research challenges and successes.
 Fellows are also invited to give and attend lectures and special events at the center.